dolmagrg123/microblog_VPC_deployment/README.md

 sudo add-apt-repository -y ppa:deadsnakes/ppa sudo apt install -y python3.9 python3.9-venv python3-pip nginx git
 # Clone the GitHub repository if it doesn't already exist
+#if the repo does not exist we will clone it.
 if [ ! -d "microblog_VPC_deployment" ]; then
   git clone https://github.com/dolmagrg123/microblog_VPC_deployment.git
 fi
 cd microblog_VPC_deployment
+#pull the latest code in case we already have the repo present(common after first successful build)
 git pull
 python3.9 -m venv venv
 echo "Activating vitual env"